 On September 12, 2022, the Company applied to the TSX to price protect a proposed \$5 million financing of common shares at a price of \$0.18 per share.
 The TSX granted a price protection letter on September 14, 2022, and the conditional approval of the placement on September 26, 2022.
-As of October 31, 2022, the Company has received a total of \$4,629,020 in subscription receipts related to this financing with insiders subscribing for \$270,000 (see note 16 - Subsequent Events).
+On November 3, 2022, the Company announced that it had closed a private placement financing for net proceeds of CAD \$4,629,020 from the issuance of 25,716,777 common shares at a price of \$0.18 per common share.
+The common shares issued pursuant to the Private Placement are subject to a statutory hold period of four months and one day ending on March 4, 2023, in accordance with applicable securities law.
+In connection with the closing, the Company paid a cash fee of 10% of gross proceeds raised to an eligible finder.